mikeos-tech/dictionary-sync/README.md

 Searching suggested that some use *Dropbox* to provide this service, but as I didn't wish to use it, I search for Open Source alternatives.

 There were a number of solutions that required the use of a GUI environment to set them up, but as I wanted to use it on a server, where I don't have a GUI installed, these weren't possible.
 I found one command line option, which I experimented with, but could get to work.
+Open Source software is being developed all the time, so better developed and tested software may be also available.

 It occurred to me that *git* could be used for this purpose, but that I would need to provide the automation to make it work, which led to the development of  this application.